ADORSYS-GIS/openstack/docs/netplan_doc.md

 ping -c 5 google.com
 ```

-If you see zero packet loss, all the 5 packet were transmitted and 5 packet received, then it means that the DNS(doman name system) is able to resolve domain-name to ip address thus you are connected to the internet.
+If you see zero packet loss, all the 5 packet were transmitted and 5 packet received, then it means that the DNS(doman name system) is able to resolve domain-name to IP address thus you are connected to the internet.

 **Configuring network interfaces manually**